samutayuga/exploreatdd/README.md

 `TDD approach`

-We should stop at some point at early phase of dev,to not continue with in implementation but write unit test
+We should stop at some point at early phase of dev, to not continue with in implementation but write unit test